MauroDeBruyn/Smart-table/README.md

 4. **Adjust Settings**: If the panel buggs (touch not detected, lights flickering, Light illuminating without making physical contact with the surface), reboot the device the fixt the problem.

 ## Creator
-The Smart Table project was created by [Your Name/Organization].
+The Smart Table project was created by Mauro De Bruyn.